Normalized Direction-preserving Adam: Abstract

 \section{Abstract}

-Optimization algorithms for training deep models not only affects the convergence rate and stability of the training process, but are also highly related to the generalization performance of the models.
-While adaptive algorithms, such as Adam and RMSprop, have shown better optimization performance than stochastic gradient descent (SGD) in many scenarios, they often lead to worse generalization performance than SGD, when used for training deep neural networks (DNNs).
-In this work, we identify two problems of Adam that may degrade the generalization performance.
-As a solution, we propose the normalized direction-preserving Adam (ND-Adam) algorithm, which combines the best of both worlds, i.e., the good optimization performance of Adam, and the good generalization performance of SGD.
-In addition, we further improve the generalization performance in classification tasks, by using batch-normalized softmax.
-This study suggests the need for more precise control over the training process of DNNs.
+Adaptive optimization algorithms, such as Adam and RMSprop, have shown better optimization performance than stochastic gradient descent (SGD) in some scenarios.
+However, recent studies show that they often lead to worse generalization performance than SGD, especially for training deep neural networks (DNNs).
+In this work, we identify the reasons that Adam generalizes worse than SGD, and develop a variant of Adam to eliminate the generalization gap.
+The proposed method, normalized direction-preserving Adam (ND-Adam), enables more precise control of the direction and step size for updating weight vectors, leading to significantly improved generalization performance.
+Following a similar rationale, we further improve the generalization performance in classification tasks by regularizing the softmax logits.
+By bridging the gap between SGD and Adam, we also hope to shed light on why certain optimization algorithms generalize better than others.